Celebrating Women in Wine

 Using the same terminology from her classification, I am confident to say that our wines are always Truly Exceptional, Superior and Distinguished.

 For this Women’s History Month, I just wanted to give a special shoutout to all the women who work as Consultants in our business, juggling between family and wine affairs every single day.
-I also wanted to say a special thank you to all the women that are directly involved with the daily life of our winery like Susan, Sam, Wendy, Lauren, Barbara, Gina and Jane.
+I also wanted to say a special thank you to all the women that are directly involved with the daily life of our winery like Susan, Sam, Wendy, Lauren, Barbara and Gina.

 Happy Women’s History Month to all of you!